Defective metal on metal hip implant xray

 Symptoms of Bone Loss from Metal on Metal Hip Implants

-Like many other complications associated with Metal on Metal hip replacements, bone loss in the hip usually shows no symptoms.
-Actually, some people only notice symptoms when the bone loss becomes so extreme that the hip implant gets loose.
+Like many other complications associated with MoM hip replacements, bone loss in the hip usually shows no symptoms.
+Some people only notice symptoms when the bone loss becomes so extreme that the hip implant gets loose.

 Although bone loss does not necessarily have symptoms, there are other warning signs that might tell you if your implant is malfunctioning.